Irvingouj/irving-s-blog/content/posts/coding/rust-tutorial/borrow-checking.md

 The Secret is the **Copy** Trait.
 If you go to the official documentation of Rust std, you will see that the reference implements the Copy Trait.
 That means it is automatically **copied** instead of **moved** every time we use it or assign it to another variable.

 In fact, all the primitive types implement the **Copy** trait, and **A struct can implement Copy if and only if all of its components implement Copy**.
-Our `Person` struct cannot, and will never be able to implement Copy.
+Our `Person` struct cannot, and will never be able to implement Copy nor can we derive it.
 If you try to derive it like the following, the compiler will complain about `name: String` does not implement Copy.

 ```rust
 #[derive(Debug, Clone, Copy)]